Office of Recruitment and Diversity

 Diversifying CUNY’s Leadership: A CUNY-Harvard Consortium is a professional development program intended to cultivate a diverse group of future leaders.
 The program is based on nationally recognized higher education leadership programs at the Harvard Institutes for Higher Education (HIHE) and the American Council on Education’s ACE Fellows Program.

-Co-sponsored by the Offices of Academic Affairs and Recruitment Diversity, the initiative aims to provide training, support, development and networking opportunities to CUNY faculty and staff who are interested in a career in higher education leadership – with a particular emphasis on those interested in leadership positions within CUNY.
+Co-sponsored by the Offices of Academic Affairs and Recruitment and Diversity, the initiative aims to provide training, support, development and networking opportunities to CUNY faculty and staff who are interested in a career in higher education leadership – with a particular emphasis on those interested in leadership positions within CUNY.
 The program supports and celebrates the University’s commitment to a diverse community that is inclusive of all groups and individuals.
 The program will be directed by University Dean for Recruitment and Diversity, Dr. Arlene Torres, and University Associate Dean for Faculty Affairs, Dr. Annemarie Nicols-Grinenko.

 Deadline: December 22, 2017